In this post, I discuss eight amazing alternatives to vanilla syrup for your coffee, tea, and other homemade recipes.

 Vanilla powder is an excellent alternative to vanilla extract as it has no alcohol.
 The powder is made by crushing dried vanilla beans.

-Vanilla sugar powder is a vanilla powder that is sweetened with regular sugar and usually used as an alternative to regular sugar.
+Vanilla sugar powder is a vanilla powder that is sweetened with regular sugar and is usually used as an alternative to regular sugar.
 Vanilla sugar powder is more soluble in liquids than regular vanilla powder.

 7. Fiori Di Sicilia